ansonla3/consensysProject/README.md

 Questions
-Please free feel to open issues in this repo if you have any questions.
+Please free feel to open an issue in this repo if you have any questions.